 So far you’ve probably tried to make the ends meet on quest gold, farming gathering professions, maybe even tried gaming the dreaded Auction House which - that’s completely understandable - scared you off since AH is complex enough to be its own separate game.
 And so you’ve wondered - sustaining your weekly raiding needs seems viable with this approach but how the heck are you ever going to afford those fancy mounts, toys, pets and transmogs which cost heaps of gold each?
 So well, here’s how.

-Best time efficient ways of making gold in WoW
+what are the Best ways of making gold in WoW

 At first glance gold-making is pretty straightforward, players are limited to few options in terms of making a living, each with it’s pros and cons.

-There are few ways you can farm gold in WoW - kill mobs that drop rare and valuable items (ie. toys, materials, equipment for DE or scrapping).
-You can do this solo or in 2x4 setup which games the hyperspawn and drop mechanics - two teams consisting of four players each kill mobs in given area (ie. Nazmir, south of Uldir or Vol’dun docks) and since any mob can be looted by 5 players, player from team A loots the dead monster spreading spoils among his colleagues, then player from team B loots it again (since he’s the fifth looter so he’s still able to do it) and thus spreads it among his group, effectively stretching loot limit to 8 players.
+There are few ways you can farm gold in WoW - kill mobs that drop rare and valuable items (e. g. toys, materials, equipment for disenchanting or scrapping).
+You can do this solo or in 2x4 setup which cheats the hyperspawn and drop mechanics - two teams consisting of four players each kill mobs in given area (e. g.
+Nazmir, south of Uldir or Vol’dun docks) and since any mob can be looted by 5 players, player from team A loots the dead monster spreading spoils among his colleagues, then player from team B loots it again (since he’s the fifth looter so he’s still able to do it) and thus spreads it among his group, effectively stretching loot limit to 8 players.
 This is a really powerful and efficient farming method, earning a lot of people heaps of gold from selling rare mounts and BoE’s.

 Well if you don’t have friends to run with or for whatever reason feel like soloing mobs on and on is not your cup of tea you still have two other options left.
 One is simply gathering herbs and ores which are always in high demand (especially on raid nights and during expansion beginnings), once you get good at it don’t forget to buy and hop on Sky Golem which has some pretty abusive perks beloved by herbalists Azeroth-wide (and beyond!).